Louiseykat/LOUKRI326_PTO2309_GroupC_LouiseKriek_ITW_FIinal_Digital_Resume/README.md

-# Louise Kriek Digital Resume
+# Louise Kriek Digital Resumé

-This is a digital representation of my resume as an aspiring software developer.
+This is a digital representation of my resumé as an aspiring software developer.

 ## Languages

-This resume is written in HTML and styled with CSS in Visual Studio Code.
+This resumé is written in HTML and styled with CSS in Visual Studio Code.

 ## Usage

-The resume will be sent to prospective employers, and all necessary changes will be made as my skill/experience change and develop over time.
+The resumé will be sent to prospective employers, and all necessary changes will be made as my skill/experience change and develop over time.

 ## Contributors